au-williams/docker-discord-bot/readme.md

 ```

 > [!WARNING]
-> Discord API requires a deployment each time a command is created or changed for it to update!
+> Discord API requires a deployment when creating, updating, or deleting context menus and slash commands!